natcap/invest.users-guide/source/blue_carbon.rst

 =========
 Modeling considerations
 -----------------------
 Mapping and modeling changes in carbon storage and sequestration for coastal and marine habitats can present challenges.
 The types of spatial inputs and available information about the carbon cycle vary by location.
 Some study areas may have high quality data available for a detailed analysis while other locations may not have the information necessary to model changes in the position and function of coastal vegetation.
 Salt marsh, for example, is often studied in the context of migration from rising seas.
 The combination of natural (e.g. rising seas) and anthropogenic (e.g. saltmarsh migration blocked by roads) factors should be included in scenario maps and subsequent carbon modeling when possible.
-When exploring future land cover scenarios, land cover map outputs from the SLAMM model (Sea Level Affecting Marshes Model) developed by Warren Pinnacle can be useful inputs to the InVEST blue carbon model (Clougheet et al. 2010).
+When exploring future land cover scenarios, land cover map outputs produced by the SLAMM model (Sea Level Affecting Marshes Model, developed by Warren Pinnacle) can be useful inputs to the InVEST blue carbon model (Clougheet et al. 2010).
 However, because not all sites have the detailed elevation and habitat information required to run SLAMM, we have built a flexible approach that allows users to provide either detailed land use/land cover maps or maps indicating the presence of coastal and marine vegetation that can sequester carbon.

 How it works
 ------------